XRP (XRP) Price Hits $0.68

-XRP (XRP) traded 3.2% lower against the U.S. dollar during the twenty-four hour period ending at 11:00 AM E.T. on March 13th.
-In the last week, XRP has traded up 13.6% against the U.S. dollar.
-One XRP coin can now be bought for $0.68 or 0.00000935 BTC on major exchanges.
-XRP has a total market capitalization of $37.23 billion and approximately $2.97 billion worth of XRP was traded on exchanges in the last day.
+XRP (XRP) traded down 0.6% against the dollar during the twenty-four hour period ending at 11:00 AM Eastern on March 14th.
+One XRP coin can currently be purchased for about $0.68 or 0.00000947 BTC on exchanges.
+In the last week, XRP has traded up 8.4% against the dollar.
+XRP has a market cap of $36.98 billion and approximately $2.89 billion worth of XRP was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.